pviotti/issuu-pdf-dl/README.md

 # issuu-pdf-dl

-A make-do simple tool to download as PDFs documents on issuu.com without a download option.
+A simple tool to download documents from issuu.com as PDFs, even when the download option is not available.

 ## Requirements